Benefits of Using a Water Softener

 Soft water helps water flow smoothly in plumbing.
-Hard water causes mineral deposits to accumulate in your pipes and fixtures.
+Hard water causes mineral coatings to build up in your pipes and fixtures.
 This can create clogs and decreased water pressure.

-Showerheads in homes with hard water can lose 75 percent of their flow rate in less than 18 months.
-Soft water keeps the luster and full flow for faucets and showerheads, nearly as well as the day they were put in.
+Showerheads in homes with hard water can lose 75 percent of their flow rate in fewer than 18 months.
+Soft water keeps the shine and full flow for faucets and showerheads, nearly as well as the day they were put in.

 Soft water is low in minerals.
 It doesn’t create deposits in pipes or restrict water flow in fixtures.

 The mineral deposits in hard water form limescale when they get hot.
-This can cover the heating elements in your appliances, lowering life span and efficiency.
+This can coat the heating elements in your appliances, lowering life span and efficiency.

-As a result, your appliances may need repeated repairs or need to be swapped out ahead of time.
+As a result, your appliances may need repeated repairs or need to be swapped out earlier.